vadzim-kazak/spa-rest-boilerplate/README.md

   <li><i>gradle appRun</i> - SPA module startup in the embedded Jetty container in development mode.
 All changes in the <i>spa-rest-boilerplate/spa/app</i> folder will be available in browser via refresh.</li>
   <li><i>gradle distAppRun</i> - SPA module startup in the embedded Jetty container in production mode.
 All web resources are going to be processed by r.js optimizer.</li>
   </ul>
+  In both cases app will be available by the following link: http://localhost:8080/app

 <h4>SPA module customization</h4>
 <ul>